Home / What We Offer / TMJ

 Most migraine headaches have two common attributes:

-- Tenderness in the muscles of the jaw, head, neck, and face are “hot spots” in the muscles – called trigger points – which create pain “wind-up loops” that cause migraine headaches and referral pain patterns.
+- Tenderness in the muscles of the jaw, head, neck, and face.
+These “hot spots” in the muscles – called trigger points – which create pain that causes migraine headaches and referral pain patterns.

 - Clenching of the teeth (or bruxism)